 This email also confirms that the appointment status has been changed from pending to confirmed.
 Again, the personalised salutation makes the email more friendly and targeted.
 After that, we have all the necessary information about the appointment itself.

 We would recommend including the add to calendar option as a link instead of an attachment.
 There are many reasons why you should avoid attachments; for instance, attachments can easily become a reason for your email being marked as spam.
 They can also make your email too large, as naturally, they will increase the email size.

 Reduce Missed Appointments with Your Appointment Confirmation Emails

-Appointment confirmations can make a big difference to your business by helping you to reduce your missed appointment rates, and thus, bring more potential revenue to your company.
-When planning your email, spend some time to design it to ensure a smooth user journey to your email recipients – whether they want to add the event to their calendars, reply to the email or even make changes to the appointment itself.
+Appointment confirmations can make a big difference to your business by helping you to reduce your missed appointment rates.
+And thus, bring more potential revenue to your company.
+When you’re planning your email, spend some time to design it to ensure a smooth user journey to your email recipients.
+Whether they want to add the event to their calendars, reply to the email or even make changes to the appointment itself.

 - Don’t underestimate the readers’ first impressions

 - Send highly targeted Emails